Managing IBD with the Vegan Diet: A Plant-Based Approach to Gut Health

 Ready to give the vegan diet a try?
 Here are some evidence-based strategies to get you started:

-Focus on Variety: Include a wide range of plant-based foods to ensure you're getting all necessary nutrients.
+- Focus on Variety: Include a wide range of plant-based foods to ensure you're getting all necessary nutrients.
 Aim for a colorful plate at each meal [1].
+For a plant-based snack option, try our gluten-free seed crackers.

 Conclusion